rotators/Fo1in2/Fallout2/Fallout1in2/mods/fo1_base/README.md

 This is the base files package for FALLOUT ET TU.
 It is required for playing FALLOUT 1 in FALLOUT 2 and must always load first!

 ### Installation
-To use this mod, open the ddraw.ini, go to [ExtraPatches] and add "PatchFile[number]=mods\fo1_base" at the end of the "PatchFile"-list!
+To use this mod, add the mod folder name to the mods_order.txt file inside the /mods/ directory.
+If the mods_order.txt doesn't exist, start the game once for it to be created.
-The game will now load the additional mod folder.

-FALLOUT ET TU needs to load before any other mod!